-Inside: A great party idea for teenagers, a video scavenger hunt!
+Inside: A great party idea for teenagers or families with older kids, a video scavenger hunt!
 Here is how to do a video scavenger hunt party, you can always adjust it for other other themes as well.
 St. Patrick’s Day is just a great opportunity to host a teen party, as there are no family obligations attached to this holiday.
 Just an opportunity for making memories and having a good laugh with each other.

 St. Patrick’s Day Video Scavenger Hunt

 One of my all time favorite memory’s from my teens was attending a video scavenger hunt at a youth group.
 I didn’t know anyone else in my group, but by the end of the night we were all laughing and had a blast.
 It was good, clean fun and we all went home with memories that would last a lifetime.